Skip to Main Content

 Bottom line

 Different lenders will require different business loan documents as a part of the loan application process, though many overlap.
 Ask your bank what documents may be helpful or necessary to substantiate your and your business’s creditworthiness.
+Having as much information on hand as possible throughout the application process can keep things running smoothly.

 Frequently asked questions

-• In addition to a complete loan application, you’ll provide the bank with various loan documents.
+• In addition to a complete loan application, you’ll provide the bank with various business loan documents.
 You can confirm with your bank what documents to bring for a business loan, but you may want to bring financial statements, a business plan, tax returns and collateral details to the bank.

 • Securing a small business loan from a bank can span days to weeks, with processing time largely contingent on the underwriting process.

 • Approval for a bank loan depends on the business’s credit score, time in operation, annual revenue and more.
 To increase your odds of getting a bank to approve a business loan, you’ll want to present a strong credit history, solid business plan and accurate financial records to demonstrate your financial health and ability to repay the loan.
-Additionally, working with a bank where you already have a business bank account can improve your chances as you have an existing relationship.